 When it comes to Christmas Eve and Christmas dinner, my mom rotates through some of our family’s favorite recipes but my grandmother’s twice baked potatoes typically pop up at least once over the Christmas holiday.
 When I was a young girl, before I thought to ask about how the baked potatoes were made, I remember wondering why other baked potatoes never tasted quite as good as our Christmas baked potatoes.
 They were extra special and extra delicious and it wasn’t until I realized the extra steps my mom and grandmother took when they baked the potatoes twice, removing the filling and adding some fresh herbs, butter and more to the fluffy potatoes before returning them to the oven, that I realized there was a reason for the incredible flavor of the Christmas potatoes.

-When I set out to make the twice baked sweet potatoes, I gathered everything I needed at Food Lion, including organic sweet potatoes, organic maple syrup, spiced pecans, Kerrygold butter (oh my gosh so creamy and a must-try if you haven’t used Kerrygold yet) and organic cinnamon.
+When I set out to make the twice baked sweet potatoes, I gathered everything I needed, including organic sweet potatoes, organic maple syrup, spiced pecans, Kerrygold butter and organic cinnamon.

 To make the potatoes, I first baked four medium-sized sweet potatoes for just over an hour.
 Then it was time to scoop out the filling and add a little maple syrup, cinnamon, butter and salt!